'Dopesick' casts the Sacklers as villains of the opioid crisis. Reality is complex

 Did the American justice system blink?

-As far back as 2007, the Department of Justice saw Purdue Pharma marketing OxyContin in some very dangerous and illegal ways.
-DOJ officials fined the company, and Purdue Pharma pled guilty to misdemeanor criminal charges.
+As far back as 2007, the Justice Department saw Purdue Pharma marketing OxyContin in some very dangerous and illegal ways.
+Department officials fined the company, and Purdue Pharma pleaded guilty to misdemeanor criminal charges.

-A second felony guilty plea entered by the drug company in 2020 revealed that much of the illegal activity kept happening long after that first DOJ deal was signed.
+A felony guilty plea entered by the drug company in 2020 revealed that much of the illegal activity kept happening long after that first Justice Department deal was signed.

-Critics say federal regulators were often back on their heels, slow to curb escalating OxyContin sales that fed black markets for pain pills around the U.S.
+Critics say federal regulators were often back on their heels, slow to curb escalating OxyContin sales that fed black markets for pain pills around the United States.

 For their part, members of the Sackler family maintain they did nothing wrong as they profited more than $11 billion from opioid sales.
 They have agreed to contribute more than $4.3 billion to an opioid settlement.

-The US Justice Department has challenged the deal, arguing it's inappropriate for the Sacklers to receive legal protections from a bankruptcy court without first filing for bankruptcy themselves.
+The Justice Department has challenged that deal, arguing it's inappropriate for the Sacklers to receive legal protections from a bankruptcy court without first filing for bankruptcy themselves.

 If that deal is confirmed on appeal, the Sacklers would also give up control of Purdue Pharma.
 But they're expected to walk away from this legal process retaining their status as one of the wealthiest families in the world, with a clean legal slate.